ValentinViennot/evergreen-notes-markdown-website/notes/projects/Open Market/foundation/The Open Market foundation paper.md

 #### 1.5.2.
 Growth is not Progress

 The traditional economic models often equates growth with progress.
 In this paper, we distinguish between these two concepts, inspired by sustainable development principles and Raworth's Doughnut Economics [12].
-We claim that 'progress' is the result of qualitative improvements in knowledge, innovation capacity, and shared well-being; not from quantitative 'growth'.
+We claim that progress is the result of qualitative improvements in knowledge, innovation capacity, and shared well-being.
+While sometimes correlated, progress is not tied to any kind of quantitative growth.

 #### 1.5.3.
 The role of Money, Price, Value

 Money is a medium of exchange, a unit of account, and a store of value.
 Value however differs based on individual perceptions.
-Price comes as a consensus, a momentarily agreed fair exchange value.
+Price comes as a consensus, a momentarily agreed fair exchange value often measured as an amount of money.

 #### 1.5.4.
 The value of Curation and Identity

 Curation is a crucial mechanism for value creation.
 In the knowledge economy—in a world abundant in information and ideas—the act of selection and promotion of specific content or projects becomes invaluable.
-This process is tied to communal and individual identities, reflecting Bourdieu's social capital theory [4], where value is derived from networks of relationships and shared meanings.
+This process is tied to collective and individual identities, reflecting Bourdieu's social capital theory [4], where value is derived from networks of relationships and shared meanings.

 ### 2. Curation Markets